 - Expertise: seeking input from experts who have already built successful products

-To help you select a Bubble developer that will meet your expectations, we’ve put together this quick guide on when to consider hiring a Bubble.io agency (vs. an individual freelancer), and how to choose the agency that is right for your project.
+To help you find the right Bubble developer, we’ve put together this quick guide to assessing Bubble.io agencies and individual freelance Bubble developers, and how to hire the agency/freelancer that's right for your project.

 The guidance below is based on our collective experience as a Bubble agency speaking with thousands of companies about what they care about.
 Founded in 2015, today Airdev is the largest and most highly-rated Bubble.io agency globally.
 Still, we aren't the right fit for every project.
 We prefer to push potential clients to other options when we think it will suit them better.
 With that said, we hope this helps you find your match sooner so you can get going!

-More and more Bubble developers of all types are entering the market as startup founders and business owners recognize Bubble’s ability to cut time and cost of developing web apps.
+More and more Bubble app development experts of all types are entering the market as startup founders and business owners recognize Bubble’s ability to cut time and cost of developing web apps.

-A common question is whether to partner with an agency at all, vs. an individual freelancer.
+A common question is whether to partner with a Bubble agency versus a freelance Bubble developer.
 Indeed freelancers can be a great low-cost alternative for people on a shoestring budget (below $5k) or looking for a potential technical cofounder.
-But for those looking for more consistent professional output and team continuity, the right agencies can garner more trust in the outcome.
+But for those looking for more consistent professional output and team continuity, the right Bubble development agencies can garner more trust in the outcome.

 Below, are the benefits of each we've heard clients express in our conversations: